toolexyforyou/messagesfrom061/messages/cookie-cutter.md

 # Cookie cutter

-She
-was
+She was
 a perfectionist,

-who wore
+who wore perfectionism
-perfectionism
 as a badge of honor,

+cutting
-cutting her
+her errors
-errors out
+out
 like paper dolls.

-But when “perfect”
+The realization
+slapped her across the face:
-doesn’t even exist
+“perfect”doesn’t even exist
-and done does:
+but done does.

-she throws away
+So she throws
+out
 those blunt
 scissors,

 leaving the edges jagged,
+to beam
-to beam at her crooked
+at her
-paper dolls.
+crooked paper dolls.